dttctcs/seidr-react/README.md

 The inbuilt script uses Semantic Versioning according to https://semver.org/.

-- Create a release: `npm run releae <version>` while version is one of patch/minor/major
+- Create a release: `npm run release <version>` while version is one of patch/minor/major
 - This will create a commit with the given release version as tag and project version and open the github release page after build.
 Select `Generate release notes` to create changelog based on commits and press `publish release`

 ## Configuration